Border management operators and responsibilities

 The Border Guard Headquarters — the Border Guard Department of the Ministry of the Interior

 The Border Guard Department is one of the Ministry’s departments, but also serves as the national headquarters of the Border Guard.
-The Department is headed by Major General Pasi Kostamovaara, Deputy Chief of the Border Guard.
+The Department is headed by Rear Admiral Markku Hassinen, Deputy Chief of the Border Guard.

-The Department handles matters concerning border control, border checks, maritime search and rescue, prevention of environmental damage in maritime areas, and combating crime.
+The Department handles legislative and international matters as well as matters relating to the guidance of subordinate administration in the fields of border control, border checks, maritime search and rescue, prevention of environmental damage in maritime areas and combating crime.

-The Border Guard Department is responsible for the Border Guard organisation and overall regional planning, financial management, performance guidance, purchasing, human resources and other matters under the purview of the Ministry and the Border Guard.
+The Border Guard Department is responsible for the Border Guard organisation and overall regional planning, financial management, performance guidance, procurement, human resources and other matters under the purview of the Ministry and the Border Guard.

 Border guards and coast guards trained at the Border and Coast Guard Academy

 The Border and Coast Guard Academy is located in Imatra and the Coast Guard Training Unit in Turku.

 The Border and Coast Guard Academy provides higher vocational education and continuing professional development training for Border Guard staff and continuing professional development training for representatives of other agencies cooperating with the Border Guard.
 Training is provided in both Finnish and Swedish.
 The Border and Coast Guard Academy is responsible for the recruitment of border guards at the national level.